scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 An accordion is made up of in-page links.
 When one of the links is clicked, the link will expand an associated panel to reveal its contents.
 If the same link is clicked again, the panel's contents will collapse and be hidden once again.
 Multiple panels can be open at the same time.

-There is an option to have an "Open all" and "Close all" function.
+There is an option to have an 'Open all'/'Close all' function.

 An accordion cannot be nested inside another accordion.